 D: Any specific that he wanted that he was disappointed in not getting?

 L: Oh yeah.
 I think that it was irritating to him that Gregory Peck got to play Captain Ahab [laughs].

 D: Oh yeah!
 Peck tried but he was miscast.
 Your father would have been perfect!

 L: Yeah, my father was also a Melville fanatic, especially Moby Dick.

 D: You can tell by his performance as Claggart in Billy Budd.
 If it’s any conciliation, Lee Marvin was always disappointed that your father played that part.
 Marvin was in the Broadway production in a small role and he loved the part of Claggart, who played evil personified.
 He wanted that part desperately.

 D: Absolutely.
 Your father did things with that character that I don’t even think Lee would have been able to pull off.
 Smiles beforehe dies…

 L: Oh yes!
 That movie…there are a few of his movies that really, really get me and that’s one of them.
 That really is heartbreaking the way he does that, exploiting the vulnerability…Oh!

-D: Seals Billy’s fate.
-So, you can take conciliation in the fact that he may note have gotten Ahab but he got to play Claggart and Lee wanted to play that.
+D: He seals Billy’s fate.
+So, you can take conciliation in the fact that he may not have gotten Ahab, but he got to play Claggart and Lee wanted to play that.
 Around that time is when Lee was doing The Twilight Zone.